-The SoundMAGIC E50S are well-built earphone that lend you pure audio quality.
-The audio is bright with just perfect spacing.
+The SoundMAGIC E50C are well-built earphones that lend you pure audio quality.
+The audio is crisp with just the perfect spacing.
 It also comes with a 3-button remote and mic for added convenience

 While the E50C is not the prettiest looking pair out there, for the price, it’s a decent design.
-There are design resemblances with the E10, but this design is more subtle with less gloss.
-The colour finish is of high quality, which makes the colour pop out in a striking way, especially the red.
+There is a slight resemblance to the E10, but this design is more subtle with less gloss.
+The colour finish is of high-quality, which makes the colour pop out in a striking way, especially the red.
 The all metal build only adds to that subtle look.